 Letter of Support

-A letter of support from a Resident’s/Fellow’s Supervisor (or Department Head) must be included with the proposal.
+A letter of support from a resident’s or fellow’s supervisor (or department head) must be included with the proposal.
 For PIs without a supervisor, a letter of support from a colleague speaking to the ability of the PI to complete the project can be included.

-If you are submitting on behalf of the Primary Investigator/Author please do not include your name from the author list.
+If you are submitting on behalf of the PI please do not include your name in the author list.